Is this program only for students who hold a degree in Sociology?

 Part-time students are expected to reach these same benchmarks but over 4-6 years rather than 3.

 When you enter the graduate program, the Graduate Director will automatically be assigned as your adviser.
-As you meet faculty members, take courses in the department, and learn more about faculty research, you will have a better idea with whom you want to work.
+As you meet faculty members, take courses in the department, and learn more about faculty research, you will have a better idea with whom you want to work, and you can reach out to them directly to establish the mentoring relationship.
 Both Master’s and doctoral students should pick an advisor by their second year in the program.

 How many hours of Directed Readings/ Research or Independent Studies can I take?